h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 2. With the above in mind, you can look at the Global Confison Metrix of our experiment and identify and calculate the *True Positive Rate* and *True Negative Rate*.
 In the following task we will see how *True Positive Rate* and *True Negative Rate* can be effective.

-*Note:* In the next tutorial, we will be exploring how we can use  *True Positive Rate* and *True Negative Rate* to determine the fairness of an AI model.
+*Note:* In the next tutorial (COMING SOON), we will be exploring how we can use  *True Positive Rate* and *True Negative Rate* to determine the fairness of an AI model.
 Therefore, now let us explore the two new MLI tools:

 1. Disparate Impact Analysis Tool